 Advantages of “Supercharged” Dividend-Paying Whole Life Insurance

-Bank On Yourself Authorized Advisors are specialists at designing whole life insurance policies that are “supercharged,” meaning they build cash value far faster than policies without these special design features.
+Bank On Yourself Professionals are specialists at designing whole life insurance policies that are “supercharged,” meaning they build cash value far faster than policies without these special design features.
 When you click that link and look at the comparison, you’ll see that a carefully-designed Bank On Yourself-type high cash value, low commission policy has nearly eight times the cash value at the end of the very first year, compared to the whole life policies most advisors know how to design.

 And over time, even the death benefit is greater which helps give you protection from inflation that you won’t get with term life insurance.

 How is that possible?
 More of your premium dollar goes into the cash value portion—and less goes to the agent in the form of commission.
 Can you believe that?
-Yes, Bank On Yourself Authorized Advisors actually take a significant commission cut, to enable you to have faster growth of your cash value and your death benefit, over time.
+Yes, Bank On Yourself Professionals actually take a significant commission cut, to enable you to have faster growth of your cash value and your death benefit, over time.

 Don’t You Owe it to Yourself to See How This Safe Wealth-Building Strategy Could Help You Reach Your Savings and Financial Security Goals?